-I mentioned this in the previous section, but this one is easy for me — Paul Thomas Anderson’s Phantom Thread.
+I mentioned this in the previous section, but this one is easy for me — Paul Thomas Anderson’s Get Out.
 I mean, it just happened at the previous ceremony.
-Interestingly, the last time my favorite film of the year wasn’t nominated for Best Picture was actually at the ceremony that Spotlight won at.

 - At the ceremonies celebrating films from the 2010s, how many times has your favorite film of the year not been nominated for Best Picture?

 You know, these last few years it’s been going quite well for me with Best Picture.
 2017 had Get Out, 2016 had La La Land, 2014 had Whiplash and 2013 had Her.
 2010 had Toy Story 3.
 And that’s it.
 So that means that 2015, 2012, and 2011 did not go so well for me.